Website & blogs © Louis Kraft 2013-2020

 Before long my family migrated to California in a 1950 Hudson Commodore that my father had bought new in ’50.
 It pulled a 35-foot trailer.
 My father and mother loved the road and took every opportunity to explore the USA.
 This trip was no different than earlier trips that they had taken across the United States.
 It was my second to California for in 1949 my father, mother, and I visited it in a red 1949 Chevrolet convertible.
 I guess that the Chevy under performed as my father sold it in 1950 to buy the Hudson.
 He never owned another General Motors vehicle.

 I have a great photo of the Hudson and trailer in the background with my mother, dinky sister, and small me during the exodus to California (but I can’t find it). … Thus this collage.
-The Hornet is on a rural road in Northridge, California, in 1974.
+The Hornet was on a rural road in Northridge, California, in 1974.
 This area is now wall-to-wall houses (a shame).
-The Camaro is at the beach in northern San Diego.
+The Camaro was at the beach in northern San Diego County.

 When I bought a new Camaro in 1998 my father told me that I’d regret it; I didn’t and the car averaged 24,000 miles per year until I sold it to buy a Vette in 2007.
 My father, who had been fragile since 1996 or 1997, refused to ride in the Camaro and didn’t live to see the first Vette (if I had been able to get him into the Vette I’m certain that he would have loved it for he liked cars that gripped the road and went fast). … I can’t remember the 1949 trip, but the 1954 trip took perhaps 60 days (there were no freeways, but we weren’t burnin’ rubber as we zig-zagged across the USA).
 In California we moved around hooking up the trailer in backyards with horses and goats and pigs and chickens and sometimes cattle in the very rural San Fernando Valley (most of which is in the city of Los Angeles and all of it is in the county of Los Angeles) before we settled in a trailer park in Van Nuys.